Easy Persimmon Jam Recipe

 - Storage is easy: This recipe is made for canning, so it is already planned to be packed into jars and stored for later.
 However, that does not mean one or two jars cannot stay in the fridge for coffee, toast, and other reasons.

 - Persimmons – There are many kinds of persimmons, but I like to use the Giant Fuyu persimmon to make jam because it is sweeter and non-astringent.
-They are also huge and “seedless,” which means there are only going to be one or two seeds in them.
+They are also huge and “seedless,” meaning there will be only one or two seeds in each.

-- White granulated sugar – It is important to use granulated sugar for sweetening because the large crystals help leave less room for impurities for the purest and clearest results.
+- White granulated sugar – It is important to use granulated sugar for sweetening because its large crystals leave less room for impurities, resulting in the purest, clearest results.
 Sugar also helps the jam gel faster.

-- Lemon juice – I used lemon juice I squeezed myself for the freshest and most natural taste for a pop of flavor to balance the sweetness.
-The acidity activates the pectin in the fruit to set the jam and preserve it as well.
+- Lemon juice – I used lemon juice I squeezed myself for the freshest, most natural taste, adding a pop of flavor to balance the sweetness.
+The acidity activates the pectin in the fruit, helping set the jam and preserve it.

 - Cornstarch – Mixed with water to dissolve it, cornstarch is the perfect thickening agent for this jam.